groupnews/docs/_docs/getting-started/get-started-admins.md

 nav_order: 3
 ---

-# Getting Started for Group Creators
+# Getting Started for Group Administrators

 A GroupNews Group is a single place for your group and its news.
 Looking for more information about creating or managing your new GroupNews Group?
 This guide is for you, and we’re glad you’re here!